AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 Please refer to the
-`chapter on gnatmem <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_and_program_execution.html#the-gnatmem-tool>`_ of the GNAT User's Guide for a more detailed discussion of :file:`gnatmem`a.
+`chapter on gnatmem <https://docs.adacore.com/gnat_ugn-docs/html/gnat_ugn/gnat_ugn/gnat_and_program_execution.html#the-gnatmem-tool>`_ of the GNAT User's Guide for a more detailed discussion of :program:`gnatmem`.

 gnatmetric
 ----------